Asantowasso/Aaron-README-generator/output/README.md

 ## Description

-A way for customers to check the price of items
+An application that allows the user to check the prices of items

 ## Installation

-It can be installed on the ios or google play store
+It can be installed through the ios or googleplay store

 ## Usage

-It can be used on any mobile device or home computer
+It can be used on any mobile device or PC

 ## Contribution

-Contributions can be made on github
+Contributions can be made on Github

 ## Test

-The application can be tested through use
+The application is tested through regualr use

 ## Your Questions

-The application is unfinished and is prone to glitches
+How many retailers can I use this applicaiton with?